jruizgit/rules/docs/js/README.md

 ### Example 1

 durable_rules is simple: to define a rule, all you need to do is describe the event or fact pattern to match (antecedent) and the action to take (consequent).

+In this example the rule can be triggered by posting `{"id": 1, "subject": "World"}` to url `http://localhost:5000/test/1`.

 ```javascript
 var d = require('durable');